Snog, marry or avoid? Improve Your Love Life By Knowing Your Attachment Style.

-This is why many love avoidants take a rather dismissive approach to love – resenting anyone who dares to impede on their emotional self-sufficiency.
-Indeed, you're uncomfortable with the idea of depending on anyone else but yourself.
+That is why many love avoidants take a rather dismissive approach to love – resenting anyone who dares to impede their emotional self-sufficiency.
+Indeed, if you're a love avoidant, you'll likely feel uncomfortable depending on anyone else but yourself.

 Secure attachment rules the roost

-Research also shows that most of you have pretty high self-esteem, are good at seeking out social support, find enjoyment in intimate relationships and are pretty adequate at sharing feelings with others.
+Research also shows that most people with a secure attachment style have pretty high self-esteem, are good at seeking out social support, find enjoyment in intimate relationships, and are pretty adequate at sharing feelings with others.